Anubhapatki/cronparser/Readme.md

       - */5 : a frequency
       - 5,7 : a list of values

-#### How to run it
+#### Installation

 Dependencies :

-- Install python if not installed. python parser.py "CRON_STRING"
+Install python if not installed.

+To run the program use
+python main.py "CRON_STRING"

 For example:

-python parser.py "*/15 0 1,15 * 1-5 /usr/bin/find"
+python main.py "*/15 0 1,15 * 1-5 /usr/bin/find"

 For this input, you should then get the following output: